auritron/CPU_RISC/Instruction_process.md

 > Shift divisor to the right by taking the MSB+1 to nth bit + 1 bit, and perform subtraction on it too.
 > Repeat length of dividend - n times.
 > Copy quotient into memory address 3
+> Re-eupdate flags.
+If dividend > divisor, set f(C) to 0 for unsigned division, and f(O) to 0 for signed division.

 18. MOD - (MOD R1 & R2 > R3 ; Divide R1 by R2 and store remainder in R3)
+> Locate memory address 1 and 2
+> If value is immediate value, convert to binary
+> If divisor is 0, end execution for instruction immediately, and set f(DZ) to 1.
+Else, set f(DZ) to 0.
+> If dividend < divisor, set f(C) to 1 for unsigned division, and f(O) to 1 for signed division.
+Else, set f(C) and f(O) to zero.
+Exit early in that case.
+> Take 1D array for quotient
+> Take the digits of the divisor from the first 1 to the LSB as 'divisor' var, where n is the length of divisor.
+> Take the corresponding number of digits in dividend from MSB to nth bit from left for dividend, and compare to divisor.
+    > If divisor is smaller or same size, subtract normally, using regular subtraction.
+Add 1 to quotient array, to the left.
+    > If divisor is larger, subtract 0. add 0 to quotient array, from the left.
+> Shift divisor to the right by taking the MSB+1 to nth bit + 1 bit, and perform subtraction on it too.
+> Repeat length of dividend - n times.
+> Copy remainder into memory address 3
+> Re-eupdate flags.
+If dividend > divisor, set f(C) to 0 for unsigned division, and f(O) to 0 for signed division.

 19. CMP - (CMP R1 & R2 ; Compare R1 and R2)
 - If R1 > R2, set f(Z) = 0 and f(S) = 0